Get your copy of the NSCA CSCS exam cheat sheet. It helps immensely for studying for the exam.

 Before Activity: Prehydrate in advance several hours before exercise.

-After Activity: Food and fluids should be eaten and drank in order to restore hydration.
-If exercising again in less than 12 hours, they should consume 1.5L of fluid for each kilogram of body weight they lost.
+After Activity: Food and fluids should be eaten and drank to restore hydration.
+If exercising again in less than 12 hours, they should consume 1.5L of fluid for each kilogram of lost body weight.

 Check out Trainer Academy for the best CSCS study materials.
 They even offer an exam pass guarantee.
 They have incredible study materials for the CSCS and I have a special limited-time discount for my readers.
 I also suggest you check out my review on Trainer Academy here.